-Nice casual up to business casual attire is appropriate.
-Youth should appear neat and well-groomed.
-Shining clothing or jewelry, low-cut shirts, shorts, flip-flops, etc., are all distracting attire.
+Youth should appear neat and well groomed.
+Shorts which are fingertip in length may be worn.
+Hats, shining clothing or jewelry, low-cut shirts, shorts, flip-flops, etc., are all distracting attire.
+Deductions may be made for unsafe or distracting attire.